Sign in

 In the end, it all comes down to job flexibility and your lifestyle preferences.
 Remote working brings countless benefits, including the lack of a commute and the ability to set your own hours, so it’s certainly a lifestyle that suits a wide range of personalities.

 Nevertheless, being a digital nomad requires an adventurous spirit and a desire to delve into the unknown.
-Not everyone is cut out to sell all their possessions or put them in storage indefinitely to travel the world while also honouring work commitments.
+Not everyone is cut out to sell all their possessions or put them in storage indefinitely to travel the world while also honoring work commitments.
 As such, there will always be more remote workers than digital nomads, but the lines between the two lifestyles are inevitably blurring continuously.

 You cannot copy content of this page